Chart Color Schemes

 Derrimut's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Derrimut shows excellent health outcomes across all ages, with very low prevalence of common conditions.
-The private health cover rate stands at approximately 52%, compared to Greater Melbourne's 48.1%.
+Derrimut shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Private health cover rate is approximately 52%, higher than the average SA2 area but lower than Greater Melbourne at 48.1%.

 Frequently Asked Questions - Health